Impact of Fake Agents on Information Cascades: Optimal decision, cascades and welfare

 Thus, agents that have not yet entered a cascade satisfy the following property. \begin{property} Until a cascade occurs, each agent follows its private signal.
-Moreover, $h_n$ is a sufficient statistic of the information contained in the past observations. \end{property}
+Moreover, $h_n$ defined in \eqref{h_n} is a sufficient statistic of the information contained in the past observations. \end{property}

-Note that if $\epsilon = 0$ (no fake agents) then $a = b = p$ and $\eta = 1$, in which case $h_n$ is the same as in \cite{Tho}.
-The expression for $h_n$ shows that, due to the presence of fake agents, the dependence of an agent’s decision on a $Y$ in his observation history reduces by a factor of $\eta$, whereas the dependence on a $N$ remains unaffected.
+Note that if $\epsilon = 0$ (no fake agents) then $a = b = p$ and $\eta = 1$, in which case $h_n$ is the {\it unweighted} difference, $\eta_Y- \eta_N$, which is also the case for the unbiased noise model in \cite{Tho}.
+Whereas, if $\epsilon >0$ then $\eta<1$.
+The expression for $h_n$ in \eqref{h_n} shows that, due to the presence of fake agents, the dependence of an agent’s decision on a $Y$ in his observation history reduces by a factor of $\eta$, whereas the dependence on a $N$ remains unaffected.
 This is to be expected because, unlike a $N$ which surely comes from an honest agent, a $Y$ incurs the possibility that the agent could be fake.
 Further, this reduced dependence on $Y$ is exacerbated with an increase in the possibility of fake agents, as $\eta$ reduces with an increase in $\epsilon$.